configcat/cpp-sdk/samples/README.md

 # ConfigCat C++ Console Sample App

-This is a simple application to demonstrate how to use the ConfigCat C++ SDK in a console application.
+This is a sample application to demonstrate how to use the ConfigCat C++ SDK.

 ## Table of Contents